derjasper/TankenApp/README.md

 ## Buildig the app

-Before you can build the app you need to rename the file TankenApp/api/apikeys_template.js to apikeys.js and request needed api keys.
+Before you can build the app you need to rename the file `TankenApp/api/apikeys_template.js` to `apikeys.js` and request all needed api keys.